CASAschools/casa_schools_app/README.md

 - **Flooding**
 - **Sea Level Rise**

 Users can click on each tab at the top of the webpage to explore the risks associated with each climate hazard relative to their location.
-Users will be able to input their address in a search bar to get the information most relevant to them.
+Users will be able to select schools in their school district to view how their school compares to neighboring schools.

 ### Climate Information